zammad/zammad-admin-documentation/manage/roles/user-preferences-permissions.rst

       Be sure to **revoke this permission** for all your users.
-      When using a third-party identity server (like LDAP), the whole point is to let *it* take care of authentication so that passwords never have to live in Zammads database.
+      When using a third-party identity server (like LDAP), the whole point is to let *it* take care of authentication so that passwords never have to live in Zammad's database.